Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 The authoritative response from Route 53 name servers contains an A record (for IPv4 addresses) or AAAA record (for IPv6 addresses) with the IP address of the alias target.

+#### DNS resolution within a host

+External configuration aside it is up to a host’s networking stack at runtime to resolve DNS records.

+When configured as dual-stack, most modern operating systems default to preferring IPv6.

+In other words, when a query for a FQDN returns both an A and AAAA record the OS prefers to use the AAAA record and establishes IPv6 connectivity to the target.